Bujiazi/DiCache/readme.md

 </div>
 <br>

 DiCache consists of _Online Probe Profiling Strategy_ and _Dynamic Cache Trajectory Alignment_.
 The former dynamically determines the caching timing with an online shallow-layer probe at runtime, while the latter combines multi-step caches based on the probe feature trajectory to adaptively approximate the feature at the current timestep.
-By integrating the above two techniques, DiCache intrinsically answers when and how to cache in a unified framework.
+By integrating the above two techniques, DiCache answers "when" and "how" to cache for diffusion models within a unified framework.

 ## 🔧 Installations
 ### Setup repository and conda environment